m3zh/pipex/README.md

 ````
 ## Using access()

-If you run a command that does not exist, your program will do nothing and exit without error messages.
+If the command that does not exist, execve() will execute nothing without error messages
-execve() will execute nothing if the command is not found.
-You need to check if it exists before its execution with `access()`
+You need to check if the command exists before its execution with `access()`, else send an error `pipex: cmdXXX: cmdXXX not found`

 ## Debugging

-[0] As for splitting your envp path, print out the result of your split and have a look.
+[0] When splitting the env, print out the result of your split.
 Add a / at the end for the path to work correctly.

-[1] If you launch your program and it gets stuck without executing anything, you most probably have not closed the ends of your pipe correctly.
+[1] If the program gets stuck without executing anything, most probably the pipe ends are not closed correctly.
 Until one end is open, the other will be waiting for input and its process will not finish.

 [2] Place perror("Error") here and there in your code, especially right after fork() or execve() , to see what is going on in the pipe.